 However, there are unscrupulous people that may be going around the neighborhood telling homeowners that their roof is badly damaged and needs replacement.
 This is especially true after a hurricane or windstorm when people can be more easily convinced.
 Take this with a grain of salt.

-According to the website of Black Slate Roofing, LLC, it is important in such instances that you get a second opinion, preferably from your insurance company.
+It is important in such instances that you get a second opinion, preferably from your insurance company.
 Replacing a roof is a long and expensive process, and it is unlikely that a roving roofer is the best person to do it for you.
 There are instances when roof replacement may be necessary, but only if an assessor from your insurance company confirms it.
 Remember, you will want your homeowners’ insurance to take care of the bulk of your expenses.

 In most cases, a roof in good condition will not easily get damaged.
 If there is any damage because of extreme weather, it may be minor, or it may only need restoration.
 Replacing tiles and cement is definitely less expensive than a replacement.